 It is true that cell lines from babies aborted long ago are currently being used in certain vaccines in the United States.
-The use of these vaccines by doctors and patients is morally licit, according to guidelines published by the Pontifical Academy for Life, since the production of the vaccines is based upon living cell lines, not babies aborted recently.
-We are therefore not cooperating directly in abortion, although we should exert pressure on the pharmaceutical corporations to make vaccines from other sources.
+According to guidelines published by the Pontifical Academy for Life, when recipients have no ethical alternative, the reception of these vaccines is considered morally licit.

 But the situation regarding vaccines is different from that of cosmetics.
-Vaccines can be life-saving; cosmetics are not.
+Vaccines can save lives; cosmetics cannot.
 Vaccines are used in the service of humanity; cosmetics serve only human vanity.
 Hence, we have an obligation to oppose the disgusting practice of using aborted fetal tissue in cosmetics.

 European Cosmetics That Use Fetal Tissue

-The marketing term “cosmeceuticals,” a combination of the words “cosmetics” and “pharmaceuticals,” refers to products that are applied topically like cosmetics but supposedly have medical properties that affect the skin like cosmetic surgery.
+The marketing term “cosmeceuticals”—a combination of the words “cosmetics” and “pharmaceuticals”—refers to products that are applied topically like cosmetics but that supposedly have medical properties that affect the skin like cosmetic surgery.

-One of the companies producing “cosmeceuticals” is Neocutis, a 2003 spinoff from the University Hospital of Lausanne, Switzerland, whose U.S.-based subsidiary is located in San Francisco.2 Neocutis uses additives made from patented processed skin proteins (PSPs) derived from a cell line that originated with an aborted 14-week old Swiss baby boy.
+One of the companies producing “cosmeceuticals” is Neocutis, a Swiss company whose US-based subsidiary is located in San Francisco.2 Neocutis uses additives made from patented processed skin proteins (PSPs) derived from a cell line that originated with an aborted 14-week-old Swiss baby boy.
 Its skin creams are used for psoriasis, eczema, and for anti-wrinkle (anti-aging) treatment.
 Neocutis’ own website is coy about what exactly PSP is, revealing only that it is “a nourishing protein blend including Cytokines for state-of-the-art revitalization.”

 Many women who use products by Neocutis do not seem to care that some of its products are derived from an aborted baby.
 One reviewer enthusiastically recommended the Journée Biorestorative Day Cream, concluding, “If the thought of smearing old fetal cells on your face makes you cringe, just think about what it could do for those expression lines.”3

 In terms of disintegrating respect for human life, Europe is usually at least a decade ahead of the United States.
-The use of large quantities of aborted children in cosmetics is an example of this rule.
+The use of large quantities of aborted fetal cells in cosmetics is an example of this rule.

 As one example, Madame Renée Ibry’s Henri Chacon Centre, one of several such clinics on the French Riviera, advertised a California Esthetiqué line of cosmetics.
 The advertising pamphlet for this line of products reads in part: